FilecoinFoundationWeb/filecoin-foundation/src/content/blog/dev-grant-spotlight-renovi.md

 ---
 title: Dev Grant Spotlight — Renovi
-created-on: 2023-04-21T07:26:46.825Z
+created-on: 2023-04-21T07:26:46.825000Z
-updated-on: 2023-04-21T07:26:46.825Z
+updated-on: 2023-04-21T07:26:46.825000Z
-published-on: 2023-04-21T07:33:56.200Z
+published-on: 2023-04-21T07:33:56.200000Z
+description:
-description: If you build it they will come.
+  If you build it they will come.
 That’s the aim of Renovi, a metaverse marketplace and design studio that works with global brands and businesses to create, develop, and implement their Web3 strategies.
 image:
   url: /assets/images/image-c-11.png
-  alt: null
+  alt:
 slug: dev-grant-spotlight-renovi
 recommended-posts: []
-metadata: null
+category: reports
+seo:
+  title: "Dev Grant Spotlight: Renovi"
+  description:
+    Renovi's journey and innovative solutions as a recipient of the Filecoin dev grant.
+Explore their work.
 ---

 _This is the latest post in our series highlighting the builders and innovators creating new tools and services on the Filecoin network.
 Learn more about Filecoin Foundation’s_ _[Dev Grants program](https://fil.org/grants/)._